QC: Frequently Asked Questions

 When will my title application be considered?

 Once your Federation has submitted the necessary paperwork for a title application to be made, your application will be considered by the Qualification Commission.
 Once they have inspected it, they will make a series of recommendations to FIDE based on all of the applications they have received.
-These recommendations will be considered either at the next Presidential Board meeting, the next Executive Board meeting, or at the next General Assembly meeting.
+These recommendations will be considered the next FIDE Council meeting.

-The Presidential Board (etc.) approved my title – why isn’t it on my profile?
+The FIDE Council approved my title – why isn’t it on my profile?

 All title applications are published here on the FIDE website: